What is Giardia?

 What are the symptoms of giardiasis?

-Giardiasis may cause diarrhea, stomach cramps, gas, bloating, frequent loose and pale greasy stools, nausea, weight loss and fatigue.
+Giardiasis may cause diarrhea, stomach cramps, gas, bloating, frequent loose and pale greasy stools, nausea, vomiting, weight loss and fatigue.

 Prolonged and/or severe infection can result in reactive arthritis and damage to the cells lining the intestinal tract.
 This damage may cause your body to have trouble absorbing nutrients.
 These types of severe or prolonged infections are rare.